 Those who walk at night and at dusk must be visible.
 Not only for themselves, but also for others.

 "A headlamp is the simplest and most important gadget of all," says Cindy from Runfurther, "in fact with lights in front and behind," adds ultra runner Sandra.
-The headlamp also helps in a competition such as the ISPO Munich Night Run 2019 presented by BUFF®.
+The headlamp also helps in a competition such as the ISPO Munich Night Run 2020 on 25 January.
 Cindy also recommends light-colored clothing and reflectors to pin on or running clothes that have already incorporated reflective elements.

 In order to prevent injuries, it is advisable, especially in winter, to prepare the muscles and avoid the typical cold start.